-The first time a friend offered Violet a veggie “puff,” I was puzzled.
+The first time a friend offered my daughter Violet a veggie “puff,” I was puzzled.
 “They’re healthy,” she explained.
 “They’re made from vegetables.”
 Why not, I wondered, just give her the actual vegetables instead?

-BLW allows the baby to become acquainted with real food in its true form, exploring tastes and textures at her own pace.
-Texture is such a pivotal part of the epicurean experience, but purees eliminate that element entirely; learning to love pureed peas may not translate into an affection for the small round version that bursts in the mouth.
-BLW also gives the baby the chance to choose for herself among what is offered (i,e., polishing off her yam before moving on to the Quinoa with Latin Flavors and black beans or kiwi, above) and to be in control of how much she wants to consume – which helps her learn to follow her body’s signals in determining when to stop eating, rather than relying on the person wielding the spoon to decide for her.
+Baby-led weaning also gives the baby the chance to choose for herself among what is offered — for example, polishing off her yam before moving on to the quinoa, black beans or kiwi — and to be in control of how much she wants to consume, which helps her learn to follow her body’s signals in determining when to stop eating, rather than relying on the person wielding the spoon to decide for her.

 From bananas, Violet ventured to other soft foods like avocado, squash and very ripe pears, but she didn’t stop there.

 By the time she was 1 year old, she had developed a pretty sophisticated palate enjoying all the same dishes we do: from steel-cut oats with cinnamon and raisins to vegetarian paella, baked ziti with vegetables and mushrooms, and grilled wild Alaskan salmon with rosemary roasted potatoes and steamed broccoli.
 In a time crunch, we fall back on her favorite spinach, feta and heirloom tomato omelet.

 We can’t take all the credit, of course.
 Violet’s willingness to sample anything we serve is in large part a product of her personality.